rGradeStd/AI-Learning-Goals/README.md

 Fill in unknown and or weak concepts, Quantstart articles have very solid resourses https://www.quantstart.com/articles

-I want to implement a AI trading bot, for me to do so i want to learn The main techniques of  Multivariate Linear Regression, Logistic Regression, Resampling Techniques, Tree-Based Methods (including Random Forests), Support Vector Machines (SVM), Principal Component Analysis (PCA), Clustering (K-Means, Hierarchical), Kernal Methods and Neural Networks.
+I want to implement an AI trading bot, for me to do so i want to learn The main techniques of  Multivariate Linear Regression, Logistic Regression, Resampling Techniques, Tree-Based Methods (including Random Forests), Support Vector Machines (SVM), Principal Component Analysis (PCA), Clustering (K-Means, Hierarchical), Kernal Methods and Neural Networks.